rustanacexd/vision-client/README.md

 > Quick hackathon I did for a job ad I saw.
 It serves as an exercise. :P

-> This simple application parses texts from the upload images and displays them as json data
+> This simple application parses texts from the uploaded images and displays them as json data

 > Note: Uploaded images are not persisted anywhere. :)